Sathyaraj-dev/nextjs-interview-questions/README.md

 **What is client-side rendering?**

 Client-side rendering (CSR) is a rendering technique where the web page’s content is generated and displayed on the client-side (i.e., the browser) using JavaScript.

+**Difference between getServerSideProps and getStaticProps functions in Next.js?**

+The getServerSideProps function is used to fetch data on the server at runtime for server-side rendering, while the getStaticProps function is used to fetch data at build time for static site generation.